Lorenz-127/Student-X/README.md

 - Issue 01 - The first grid layout didn't work as desired.
   - Solution: - Change the design to Flexbox.
 - Issue 02 - The Elements in the footer have not aligned correctly.
-  - Solution: - Add the display: felx property to the correct parent element.
+  - Solution: - Add the display: flex property to the correct parent element.
 - Issue 03 - The Navbar-links caused an overflow to the right on mobile screen.
   - Solution - The vw property was set wrong for the navbar-links.
 - Issue 04 - The hidden checkbox in the header to control the menu bar via the burger icon causes the menu links to shift to the right when clicking in the header area on larger screens (laptop and up).